sycarion/5eSRDs/srds/a5e/source/a5e_AG.md

 Some magic items allow characters to cast certain spells without expending spell slots.

 A magical spell scroll allows a character to cast a single spell, if the spell is on the character�s spell list.
 After the spell is cast, the scroll loses its magic.
 A character who uses a magical scroll can cast it at a higher level, or even cast a spell of a higher level than the character can normally cast, by making an ability check, using their spellcasting ability against a DC of 10 + the level at which they cast the spell.
 On a failure, the scroll loses its magic.
-A character may increase the spell�s casting time by 12 hours in a magical stronghold appropriate to their class, such as a

-wizard�s tower or a cleric�s temple.
+A character may increase the spell�s casting time by 12 hours in a magical stronghold appropriate to their class, such as a wizard's tower or a cleric's temple.
 If they do so, they gain a bonus to their spellcasting ability check equal to the grade of the stronghold.

 Character abilities granted by class or heritage may also grant the innate ability to cast spells without using spell slots.